zoolu-got-rhythm/ringRing/README.md

 A client-side prototype for call effects and ring tones

 ## use case examples
-* user on client recieves request to communicate with another client
+* user on client receives request to communicate with another client
-* user recieves a notification
+* user receives a notification
-* user recieves a message
+* user receives a message

 ## features
 choose an animation and sound effect for messages, notifications and calls.

 ## current api
 1. Create a new instance of RingCircle
-2. insert the container you'd like to append too inside the`RingCircle()` parameter
+2. Insert the container you'd like to append too inside the`RingCircle()` parameter
 3. Call method on that instance for desired effects

 ```